Jamio/JM_MissionFrameworkDocs/docs/features/supply.md

 Role Restricted Arsenal - DISABLED
 {: .label .label-red }

-Use the following steps to ammo resupply contents:
+Use the following steps to setup the ammo resupply contents:

 Step 1: Enter the editor, build your player loadouts, make sure you are happy with them.